 Log and monitor

-One to detect attacks is through activity monitoring activity and logging analytics.
+One way to detect attacks is through activity monitoring and logging analytics.
 Functions integrates with Application Insights to collects log, performance, and error data for your function app.
 Application Insights automatically detects performance anomalies and includes powerful analytics tools to help you diagnose issues and to understand how your functions are used.
 To learn more, see Monitor Azure Functions.

 Functions also integrates with Azure Monitor Logs to enable you to consolidate function app logs with system events for easier analysis.
 You can use diagnostic settings to configure streaming export of platform logs and metrics for your functions to the destination of your choice, such as a Logs Analytics workspace.
 To learn more, see Monitoring Azure Functions with Azure Monitor Logs.

 For enterprise-level threat detection and response automation, stream your logs and events to a Logs Analytics workspace.
 You can then connect Azure Sentinel to this workspace.
 To learn more, see What is Azure Sentinel.

 For more security recommendations for observability, see the Azure security baseline for Azure Functions.